aardvarkpepper/2025-09-02-Project/README.md

+## Setup

+Project created by creating directory, navigating into directory in bash, then entering

+npm init -y

+to initialize package.json.
+Then,

+npm i bcrypt dotenv express jsonwebtoken mongoose

+to install dependencies.  .gitignore file created with node_modules/, .env, and /gitignore.  node_modules/ not in git as common dependencies can be downloaded by user separately using procedure mentioned above.  .env contains sensitive data so is not publicized on Github.  /gitignore contains some personal reference notes.

+You will need to install packages as listed above to get your own node_modules.

+In your .env, you will need

+MONGO_URI=...
+PORT=...
+JWT_SECRET=...

+where MONGO_URI contains your reference to a MongoDB database, PORT is a number (typically 3000), JWT_SECRET is the secret you want to use with jsonwebtoken to generate JWTs.

 ## Reflection

 Planning data models and API endpoints mostly reactive based on assignment rather than proactive.
 The assignment gives a defined structure that's consistent (within my limited experience) with a subset of best practices, which defines relationships between users, projects, and tasks.
 The information each model needs is provided by the assignment; routes required are provided by assignment.